 - In The Sorcerer's Apprentice, sorcerers powerful enough to do so have the ability to morph into whomever they wish.
 When Drake Stone, a less experienced Morganian, attempts to trick Balthazar into giving him the Grimhold while disguised as Dave, he accidentally lets his British accent slip, giving himself away.
 He also forgot a second detail: the black nail-polish on the nails... which pretty much just confirmed the falseness of the imposter!

-- In the movie Dead Again, a man claims to be the fiance of an amnesiac woman and he presents a glove as proof.
-The glove seems to match the woman's except for one problem: it's for the wrong hand.
+- In the movie Dead Again, a man claims to be the fiancé of an amnesiac woman and he presents a glove as proof.
+The glove seems to match the one the woman already has — a bit too well: it's for the same hand.

 - In Harry Potter and the Goblet of Fire, Barty Crouch realizes that Mad-Eye Moody is actually his son when Moody licks his lips nervously, which is an established Character Tic for Barty Crouch Jr. Dumbledore figures out that this Moody is fake because the real Moody would never take Harry out of Dumbledore's sight after Harry arrived back in the maze with Cedric's body.

-- After killing the Big Bad in the Total Recall remake, Doug wakes up in an emergency vehicle with Melina holding his hand.
+- After killing the Big Bad in the Total Recall (2012) remake, Doug wakes up in an emergency vehicle with Melina holding his hand.
 He then notices that she's missing the bullet wound scar on her hand, forcing his "wife" Lori to reveal herself (using a holographic device he used earlier) and attack him.
 This begs the question of why she didn't just kill him while he was sleeping.

-- Though they're not impersonating one person in particular, the British spies in Inglourious Basterds are given away by the way they gesture to the bartender for three more drinks.
+- Though they're not impersonating one person in particular, the British spy in Inglourious Basterds is given away by the way he gestures to the bartender for three more drinks.
 A true German would have used his thumb, index and middle finger to denote three, while the Englishman uses his index, middle and ring finger.